neuroboros/neuroboros.github.io/tutorials/discovery.md

 module load python
 ```

-To automatically load the Python module when you log in, you can add add it to the list of auto-loaded modules:
+To automatically load the Python module when you log in, you can add it to the list of auto-loaded modules:
 ```bash
 module initadd python
 ```